MicrosoftDocs/windows-dev-docs/hub/apps/develop/widgets/implement-widget-provider-win32.md

 > [!IMPORTANT]
 > The self-contained feature described in this topic is available only in Windows App SDK 1.2 Preview 1.

+This article walks you through creating a simple widget provider that implements the **IWidgetProvider** interface.
+The methods of this interface are invoked by the widget host to request the data that defines a widget or to let the widget provider respond to a user action on a widget.
+Widget providers can support a single widget or multiple widgets.
+In this example, we will define two different widgets.
+One widget is a mock weather widget (TBD) that illustrates some of the formatting options provided by the Adaptive Cards framework.
+The second widget will demonstrate user actions and the custom widget state feature by maintaining a counter that is incremented whenever the user clicks on a button displayed on the widget.

+TBD - Screenshots of the two widgets

+This sample code in this article is adapted from the Windows App SDK Sample LINK TBD.

 ## Prerequisites

 ## Create a new win32 console app